 Current CCS regulations

-The Directive was incorporated into the EEA Agreement in 2012 and was implemented into Norwegian law through the Regulations relating to the Exploitation of Subsea Reservoirs on the Norwegian Continental Shelf for CO2 Storage and Transport (the CO2 Storage Regulations) of 2014.
+Regulations relating to Exploitation of Subsea Reservoirs on the Continental Shelf for Storage of CO₂ and relating to Transportation of CO₂ on the Continental Shelf of 2014 (the CO2 Storage Regulations).
 In addition, new provisions were enacted in the Pollution Regulations and the Petroleum Regulations.
 These constitute, along with the CO2 Safety Regulations, the key regulations governing CO2 transport and storage in Norway.

-The CO2 Storage Regulations are, as mentioned, based on the EU Storage Directive and largely mirror the Directive in scope.
+The CO2 Storage Regulations are, as mentioned, based on the EU CCS Directive and largely mirror the Directive in scope.
 In addition, the CO2 Storage Regulations include provisions on, inter alia, conditions for the transfer of responsibility to central government, financial security for liabilities under the Regulations during the operating period and for a subsequent period until the transfer of responsibility – as well as further regulation of financial contributions to cover central government costs during a period after the transfer of responsibility.
 Requirements for third-party access to CO2 transport and storage facilities have also been implemented.

 Need for international regulations